ajaychinthapalli/coding-problems/README.md

-    -[x] A map from each topic to the concatenation of all the book titles on that topic -[x] To concatenate the titles of all books in my library, separating the titles by a double colon -[x] A list of strings, each containing all the authors' names for a single book -[x] To collect stream of elements into a sorted set
+    -[x] A map from each topic to the concatenation of all the book titles on that topic -[x] To concatenate the titles of all books in my library, separating the titles by a double colon -[x] A list of strings, each containing all the authors' names for a single book -[x] To collect stream of elements into a sorted set using custom collections